 Scripture reading – 1 Corinthians 15-16

-The focus of today’s Scripture reading moves from Spiritual Gifts, their distribution, uses, and abuses in the church (1 Corinthians 12-14), to the central doctrine of Christianity which is, the resurrection of Jesus Christ from the dead (1 Corinthians 15).
+The central doctrine of Christianity is the resurrection of Jesus Christ from the dead (1 Corinthians 15).
 Paul’s exposition of the Gospel, which is the death, burial, and resurrection of Christ (15:1-4), makes 1 Corinthians 15 one of the greatest and most pivotal chapters in the New Testament.

 Consider the heart of the Gospel (15:3-4)